lauramayfox/double-dice/README.md

 # Testing

-# Manual Testing
+## Manual Testing

 "What Is Your Name" input
 - Entering input name correctly with letters
 - Entering nothing
-- Entering a non-alpha character such as a number
+- Entering a non-alpha character such as a number<br>
 Result: "Not a valid input, please try again"

 "Would you like to view previous highest score" input
 - Entering input correctly with 'y' or 'n'
 - Entering nothing
-- Entering a non-alpha character such as a number
+- Entering a non-alpha character such as a number<br>
 Result: "Not a valid input.
 Please answer y or n"

 "Start new game select y or n" input
 - Entering input correctly with 'y' or 'n'
 - Entering nothing
-- Entering a non-alpha character such as a number
+- Entering a non-alpha character such as a number<br>
 Result: "Please answer y or n"

 "Roll the dice again? y or n" input
 - Entering input correctly with 'y' or 'n'
 - Entering nothing
-- Entering a non-alpha character such as a number
+- Entering a non-alpha character such as a number<br>
 Result: "Not a valid input.
 Continuing with game.."

 ## Validator Testing

-## PEP8 Testing
+## PEP8
 PEP8 testing was done using the Code Institute Python Linter.
 The test results display errors relating to the ascii art in the welcome message display.
 I have left these errors as they aren't affecting the code, and they are intentional for the purpose of the message display.
 All other testing came back without errors otherwise.
 <h1 align="center"><img src="/assets/images/pep8.jpg"/></h1>